Wolox/tech-guides/nodejs/docs/sequelize/remove-foreign-constraint.md

 ## TIP

-The next time you need to create a foreign key, use the `addConstriant` function to know the constraint name
+The next time you need to create a foreign key, use the `addConstraint` function to know the constraint name

 ```javascript
 queryInterface.addConstraint(tableName, fields, {